research-ag/hpl-io/README.md

 For example, in the case of ICRC-1, there are two limiting factors that make it impossible:

 * The ICRC-1 API is specifically designed for a single token per canister.
-* When submitting a transaction, the ICRC-1 API requires an immediate response about the success of the transfer.
+* When submitting a transaction, the ICRC-1 API requires the call response to carry information about the transfer's success or failure.
 This is incompatible with an additional inter-canister hop that works in batches.

 ## Account model